 The Paradox of Meditation and Self Sabotage

 I know it sounds kind of weird.
 You know how frustrated you are.
 You know that you feel that something is missing in your life.
 You know that you’re not fully content.
-You understand that meditation can help you achieve some sort of balance.
+You understand that these simple meditation steps for beginners can help you achieve some sort of balance.

-You understand that meditation can lead to a greater sense of inner peace.
+You understand that these simple meditation steps for beginners can lead to a greater sense of inner peace.
 Why in the world would you want to get in the way of that?
 Why in the world would you want to sabotage that?
 Well, it’s actually quite simple.
 We’re all creatures of habit.

 We get accustomed to things.
 We grow attached to things.
 Once you do things a certain way and you think about things a certain way, you feel that you’re stuck in that pattern.
 You feel that you’re not capable of going outside of that pattern.